Callum Daniel

-Callum Daniel (born 28 August 2008) is a British entrepreneur, presenter and founder of iCodeRobots, a technology company based in Loughborough University London focussed on giving children of all backgrounds and income levels access to classes training them to build and code robots and engaging them in a wide range of current and future tech.
+Callum Daniel (born 28 August 2008) is a British entrepreneur and presenter.
+He is the founder of iCodeRobots, a technology company based in Loughborough University London.
+It is focused on giving children of all backgrounds and income levels access to classes training them to build and code robots and engaging them in a wide range of current and future tech.

-At 7 years old he became one of the youngest CEOs in the UK.
+At seven years old, he became one of the youngest CEOs in the UK.

 Early life

 Daniel was born in London, England, the son of a British mother Dionne Daniel and British father Paul Daniel John-Charles.
 Daniel is an only child raised in London.
 Daniel is the great-grandson of Malcolm Daniel who served as a Senator in Antigua's Parliament, the first President of Antigua and Barbuda's workers union and also 2nd Vice President of the Caribbean Congress of Labour.

 Career

-By partnering with other tech firms, Daniel managed to develop and execute a campaign that led to free sessions for 1000 children.
+By partnering with other tech firms, Daniel managed to develop and execute a campaign that led to free sessions for 1,000 children.
 In 2020 Daniel became part of a team who fund raised and created over 6500 PPE Visors for the healthcare industry during lockdown.

-Listed as a Change Maker at the 2020 Children Media Conference (CMC) Daniel spoke on how to inspire future generations - Can tech and media collaborate to power learning for the younger generations?
-What impact could the media have in developing a high skilled, diverse workforce that can compete for the jobs of the future?
-Are the kids even watching?